sababridge/hello-world/README.md

 # hello-world
-A beginners repository to test out new found knowledge.
+A beginner's repository to test out new found knowledge.